BifbofII/wave-map/README.md

 ![](https://github.com/BifbofII/wave-map/blob/master/documentation/plots/Correlation_Wind_Speed_and_Wave_Height_(Suomenlahti).png)

 So from these plots one can see that there is probably correlation with the wind speed and wave hight.

+## Model building

+Multiple test was ran in order to look for the best model.
+Here is the list of tested models used in `build-model.ipynb`.
+Here is provided a short description and the result.
+Wider explanation/description can be found from the mentioned file `build-model.ipynb`.

+The data used for the models was from bouy `Pohjois-itämeri` because it had the least missing values so it had the most data to work with to get as good models as possible.

+#### Simple Linear Regression
+ * Linear regression from Wind Vector, Temperature and Pressure to Wave Vector.
+No Temporal Information.
+ * `Train accuracy of the model: 0.595`
+ * `Test accuracy of the model: 0.556`